cdl-geneseo/geneseo-dictionary/D/Dibs.md

 # Dibs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dibs

 Created by  Unknown User (bli2), last modified on Nov 24, 2008

 dibs (vb): a person claims something for their own.
 F06.
 KTousey